coconauts/coconauts.github.io/source/_posts/2017-02-18-rps-a-phaser-io-simple-rts.markdown

 ---

 If you follow [me](http://twitter.com/rephus) or [Coconauts](http://twitter.com/coconauts) on Twitter, you might have seen some
-GIFs about a RTS game we're developing on Phaser.io.
+GIFs about an RTS game we're developing on Phaser.io.

 Codename: RPS (Rock, Paper, Scissors).
 Is a simple RTS (Real Strategy Game) we're building using the Phaser.io framework for HTML5 games.